Criticism of Microsoft: Labor practices

 Microsoft has been criticized for the use of permatemp employees (employees employed for years as "temporary," and therefore without medical benefits), use of forced retention tactics, where departing employees would be sued to prevent departure, as well as more traditional cost-saving measures, ranging from cutting medical benefits to not providing towels in company locker rooms.

 Historically, Microsoft has also been accused of overworking employees, in many cases, leading to burnout within just a few years of joining the company.
 The company is often referred to as a "Velvet Sweatshop", a term which originated in a 1989 Seattle Times article, and later became used to describe the company by some of Microsoft's own employees.
 This characterization is derived from the perception that Microsoft provides nearly everything for its employees in a convenient place, but in turn overworks them to a point where it would be bad for their (possibly long-term) health.
 For example, the kitchenettes have free beverages and many buildings include exercise rooms and showers.
-However, the company has been accused of attempting to keep employees at the company for unreasonably long hours and working them too much.
+However, the company has been accused of attempting to keep employees at the company for exceptionally long hours.
 This is detailed in several books about Microsoft, including Hard Drive: Bill Gates and the Making of the Microsoft Empire.

 A US state lawsuit was brought against Microsoft in 1992 representing 8,558 current and former employees that had been classified as "temporary" and "freelance", and became known as Vizcaino v.
 Microsoft.
 In 1993, the suit became a US Federal Class Action in the United States District Court Western District Of Washington at Seattle as No. C93-178C.
 The Final Settlement came in 2005.
 The case was decided on the (IRS-defined) basis that such "permatemps" had their jobs defined by Microsoft, worked alongside regular employees doing the same work, and worked for long terms.
 After a series of court setbacks including three reversals on appeal, Microsoft settled the suit for US$97 million.

 A side effect of the "permatemp" lawsuit is that now contract employees are prevented from participating in team morale events and other activities that could be construed as making them "employees".
 They are also limited to 18-month contracts and must leave after that time for 6 months before returning under contract.

 Microsoft is the largest American corporate user of H-1B guest worker visas and has joined other large technology companies like Google in recently lobbying for looser H-1B visa restrictions.

 Jesse Jackson believes Microsoft should hire more minorities and women.
 Jackson has urged other companies to diversify their workforce.
 He believes that Microsoft made some progress when it appointed two women to its board of directors in 2015.